US journalist Gershkovich on trial in Russia over spying charges he denies

 The proceedings will take place behind closed doors, meaning that the media is excluded and no friends, family members or US embassy staff are allowed in to support him.

-Putin has indicated that Russia is open to the idea of a prisoner exchange involving Gershkovich and others, claiming that contacts with the United States have taken place, but that they must remain secret.
+Putin has indicated that Russia is open to the idea of a prisoner exchange involving Gershkovich and others, claiming that contacts with the US have taken place, but that they must remain secret.

 The US has in turn accused Russia of conducting “hostage diplomacy”.